appdev-lessons/hello-world/content.md

 3. **GitHub Pages**.
 This option is completely free and does not require a credit card, but it will only work for static websites.

 Depending on which option you choose, find the appropriate next lesson on Canvas to deploy the "Hello, World" web site.

+Once you deploy, submit the URL of your deployed app on Canvas; the domain should be either `.fly.dev` or `onrender.com` or `.github.io` (_not_ your Codespaces live app preview URL).

+---